-What are the Library hours, and do I need an appointment?
+What are the Libraries and Archives hours, and do I need an appointment?

-Our Libraries and Archives are currently open by appointment only.
-To discover our holdings, please search our Library Online Catalogue and Archives collections.
-To access our resources, send us an email, and we'll do our best to assist you:
+Our Libraries and Archives are currently closed, but you can discover their holdings through our Libraries Online Catalogue and Archives Collections.
+If you have questions about these resources, send us an email, and we’ll do our best to assist you:

 Does my admission to the Museum also give me access to Brooklyn Botanic Garden?

 No. You’ll need to pay a separate admission fee for the Garden.

 How do I get to the Museum by car, bus, or subway?